LJP725/certnet-control-sim-main/README.md

 ## Citation

-The manuscript is currently under review.
+The paper is currently under review.
 A formal citation will be added after publication.

 ---